 The headphone design is collapsible at the axes.
-You can then fold the cups and carry it in your travel suitcase.
+You can then fold the cups and carry them in your travel suitcase.
 However, these headphones come packaged with a dedicated carrying case upon purchase.

-TaoTronics Bluetooth headphones the 2020 version is not waterproof.
+Soundcore Bluetooth headphones, are not waterproof.
 Take special care to get rid of sweat on your device.

-In the end, TaoTronics wireless headphones have given music lovers a unique value proposition.
+In the end, Soundcore by Anker Life wireless headphones have given music lovers a unique value proposition.
 We recommend that you get these headphones while they’re still in stock, as they go fast!

-Note: Leaving the headphones on active noise cancelling mode while it is not in use drains the battery.
+Note: Leaving the headphones on active noise canceling mode while it is not in use drains the battery.
 Ensure that the ANC is off when the device is not in use.

 Grado Labs has been quietly producing superior audio output equipment for at least 60 years.
-When the company designed the PS2000e, it took their team two years of painstaking work to come up with the final product.
+When the company designed the SR325x Stereo Headphones, it took their team two years of painstaking work to develop the final product.
 And what a product it was!

-The PS2000e professional headphones are open-back constructed out of maple wood and metal.
+The GRADO SR325x Stereo Headphones are open-back and constructed out of maple wood and metal.
 The headband is wide and covered with luxurious leather stuffed with thick padding, while the inner compartment of this headphone is hand-crafted out of maple wood and given a smoky chrome finish.

-The Grado PS2000e is calibrated to display the precise signal details of the audio.
-To put it simply, there is no sound profile at all in these headphones.
-What you hear is raw authentic sound.
+The GRADO SR325x Stereo Headphones is calibrated to display the audio’s precise signal details, meaning there is no sound profile at all in these headphones.
+What you hear is a raw, authentic sound.

-To witness just how brilliant the engineering is that went into making this product is, you’ll need to listen to the transmission of the lower registers and then the higher frequencies.
+To witness just how brilliant the engineering is that went into making this product, you’ll need to listen to the lower registers’ transmission and then the higher frequencies.
 The reproduction of the bass and higher voice pitch goes on seamlessly without the slightest warping.

 As the volume changes, the sound quality remains constant.
 This is where many people realize just how limited all other headphones are compared to this.

-Grado PS2000e headphones seem to have had a very specific target market.
-The price tag on these headphones runs into the thousands of dollars.
+GRADO SR325x Stereo Headphones headphones have had a particular target market.
+The price tag on these headphones runs into thousands of dollars.

-The PS2000e was made for audiophiles with means.
+The SR325x are made for audiophiles with means.
 After all, their motto seems to be to get the best sound money can buy!

-We would recommend this headphone to professional producers and other advanced sound engineers.
-Novices who have the financial muscle should buy it as well.
+We would recommend these style of headphones for professional producers and other advanced sound engineers.
+Novices who have the financial muscle should buy them as well.
 It is worth the investment.

-When shopping for headphones, it is easy to get sucked into the rabbit hole of technical details.
-It is exhausting and not really the best way to go about shopping for headphones.
+When shopping for headphones, it is easy to get sucked into the rabbit hole of technical details: It is exhausting and can out you off shopping for headphones!